tigitz/php-spellchecker/README.md

 ------
 # About

-PHP-Spellcheck is a spellchecker abstraction library for PHP.
+PHP-Spellchecker is a spellchecker abstraction library for PHP.
 By providing a unified interface for many different spellcheckers, you’re able to swap out spellcheckers without extensive rewrites.

-Using PHP-Spellcheck can eliminate vendor-lock in, reduce technical debt, and improve the testability of your code.
+Using PHP-Spellchecker can eliminate vendor-lock in, reduce technical debt, and improve the testability of your code.

 # Features